ChrisCinelli/Meteor-CollectionFS/packages/base-package/README.md

-cfs:base-package
+chriscinelli:base-package
 =========================

 This is a Meteor package used by [CollectionFS](https://github.com/CollectionFS/Meteor-CollectionFS).

 You don't need to manually add this package to your app.
-It is added when you add the `cfs:standard-packages` package.
+It is added when you add the `chriscinelli:standard-packages` package.

 This package provides the `FS` namespace and helper methods used by many CollectionFS packages.